 Jackson eventually overcame the Bank's arsenal of loans and favors by appealing directly to the voters.

-Countries throughout the free world don't actually own their money.
+While government agencies print their currency's bills and stamp their coins, countries throughout the free world don't actually own their money.
+Guess who does...

 I got my start studying economics at UCLA.
 That started me on a career that's lasted for more than 30 years, trading equities, bonds, commodities, currencies, derivatives, and real estate.
 It continues to be a great, rewarding career and it's afforded me a wonderful lifestyle.